mdepx/nrf9160/README.md

 Nordicsemi nRF9160 is an ARM Cortex-M33 SiP (system in package) with LTE modem.

+Note: The latest modem firmware (version 1.1.1) is required.

 For nRF9160-DK connect micro usb cable to J4, for other boards connect UART pins as follows:

 | nRF9160          | UART-to-USB adapter  |